byss/KBAPISupport/README.md

 * \#define KBAPISUPPORT\_XML 1

 	You should enable this option if you want to parse XML server responses.
+Depends on **GDataXMLNode.h**.

 * \#define KBAPISUPPORT\_DECODE 0